expo/expo/docs/versions/unversioned/guides/linking.md

 You will notice that at the end of each URL there is a `/+` -- anything after the `/+` is to be used by your app to receive data, which we will talk about in the next section.

+**Note**: There is currently a [known issue](https://github.com/expo/expo/issues/765) where the `+` does not appear in Android standalone builds.
+We expect to resolve this in a release soon!

 ### Handling links into your app

 There are two ways to handle URLs that open your app.